Dark-Alex-17/gman/README.md

     aws_profile: ${AWS_PROFILE:-default}  # Uses 'default' if AWS_PROFILE is unset
     aws_region: us-east-1
 ```

-**Important Note:** Environment variable interpolation is only supported in string or numeric fields.
-It is not
-supported in lists or maps.

 ## Providers
 `gman` supports multiple providers for secret storage.
 The default provider is `local`, which stores secrets in an